September 2014

 On past forested islands, waterbird sanctuaries and seventeen ancient stone crosses.
 Mary is carved on one side, always facing the land, and Jesus on the other, always facing the sea, the way to Santiago.
 Viking galleons; fish breaking the surface of the dark lustrous water; cormorants, herons and egrets on the hunt.

-If you enjoyed our adventure on the Camino Portugues, then you might also like to join us exploring Spain’s Camino Mozárabe, or the Tour du Mont Blanc.
+If you enjoyed our adventure on the Camino Portugues, you might like the Camino Frances, Camino Mozárabe, or the Tour du Mont Blanc.

 the challenges.
 It was definitely informative.
 Your website is very helpful.